Multiple Sclerosis (MS)

 • Inability to empty their bladder completely (urinary retention)

-Retained urine can be a breeding ground for bacteria, making urinary tract infections more likely to develop.
+Retained urine can lead to bacterial growth, making urinary tract infections more likely to develop.

 People may also be constipated or, occasionally, pass stool involuntarily (fecal incontinence).